 Though they were both in all three original Star Wars films, this is the first time Harrison Ford and James Earl Jones have worked together.
 Ford worked on set only with David Prowse, while Jones recorded all his lines in post-production.

 The satellite attack-watching sequence features rather emotional, thinly scored music by James Horner, but the music is, in fact, taken quite directly from the slow movement of Dmitri Shostakovich's 5th Symphony.
 It's only for about half a minute that Horner does this, and he blends it into his own stuff, but that one little part is a very direct, uncredited grab.

 When the IRA are coming to kill Kevin O'Donnell, he is watching the music video for Clannad's "Theme From Harry's Game" on his TV.
-This song was made for the movie Harry's Game (1982), which is also about the Troubles, and some of the footage in the music video is taken from the movie.
+This song was made for the TV series Harry's Game (1982), which is also about the Troubles, and some of the footage in the music video is taken from the series.

 Gates McFadden played her role during a season when she had been written out of 'Star Trek: The Next Generation (1987)(TV)'.
 By the time this film was in production, she had rejoined the regular cast, and was unavailable to return to her role.
 Anne Archer was subsequently cast.

 The trivia items below may give away important plot points.